Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 Aegean Airlines Business Class review: A glass of sparkling wine and the New York Times.

 The crew will also give you the menu, and the food selection is pretty good (but more on that later).
-After the boarding is complete, a red curtain separating Business and Economy Class will shut -and your Business Class journey with Aegean will start.
+After boarding is complete, a red curtain separating Business and Economy Class will shut -and your Business Class journey with Aegean will start.

 After take-off